Fortresses and forts 🢔 Fortifications 🢔 Architectural wonders 🢔 Categories of wonders

 Ankai hill fort

 While ascending Ankai fort one should pass through 7 rings of fortifications, passing by one Hindu rock-cut temple.
 The winding steps leading towards the top of the hill were easy to defend.
 Especially hard for the enemy was the final ascent – some 60 – 70 stone steps were broad enough just for one man and few defenders could easily fight off even with the help of stones.
 One more way to protect the hillfort was firewood kept at the gateways – in a case of attack fire was set and the further attack was impossible.

 Behind the last gateway there stand remnants of a curious domed building – it is said that in earlier times this was a treasure chamber.

 Top of the hill earlier had many buildings, nowadays only ruins of some remain.
 Plateau contains up to 15 m deep rock-cut granaries, 7 water tanks.
 The most impressive ruins are located in the far western end – this is a former palace with a huge pond in front of it.
-At the base of the hill on the eastern side of plateau, there are located Hindu rock-cut shrines with hermits living here up to this day.
+At the base of the hill on the eastern side of the plateau, there are located Hindu rock-cut shrines with hermits living here up to this day.

 In the middle part of Ankai there is a square water tank with an ancient sculpture in the middle.

 Tankai hill fort

-Ascent to the plateau of Tankai hill also leads through a fortified wall with arched door.
+Ascent to the plateau of Tankai hill also leads through a fortified wall with an arched door.

-Plateau on the top of Tankai is more flat and lower than the top of Ankai.
-Grass covered plateau is windy, nowadays it is used for horse grazing.
-Here is no shelter, though plateau contains semi-collapsed Shiva temple built of large stone blocks adorned with stone carving and ox Nandu sitting in the front of the building and looking towards the shrine of Shiva.
+Plateau on the top of Tankai is flatter and lower than the top of Ankai.
+The grass-covered plateau is windy, nowadays it is used for horse grazing.
+Here is no shelter, though the plateau contains a semi-collapsed Shiva temple built of large stone blocks adorned with stone carving and ox Nandu sitting in the front of the building and looking towards the shrine of Shiva.

-All four corners of the plateau have traces of former fortifications, in the eastern side are located remnants of well-built guard house.
+All four corners of the plateau have traces of former fortifications, on the eastern side are located remnants of a well-built guardhouse.

 Most likely Tankai served as a huge storage facility of supplies for Ankai fort.